vcherepanova/vcherepanova.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2023-09-21 15:59:00-0400
+date: 2024-01-24 15:59:00-0400
 inline: true
 ---

 Spotting LLMs With Binoculars is now on arxiv!
-Check our demo on huggingface(https://huggingface.co/spaces/tomg-group-umd/Binoculars)
+Check our demo on huggingface at spaces/tomg-group-umd/Binoculars